insure logo

 COBRA insurance lets you maintain your employer-sponsored health insurance if you lose your job.
 However, keeping your former job’s health plan is usually pricey.

-COBRA is seen as a safety net during a job loss and not meant as a long-term solution.
-It is meant to provide you with a health insurance bridge between jobs, but to end after you get new coverage.
+COBRA is seen as a safety net during a job loss and is not meant as a long-term solution.
+It is meant to provide you with a health insurance bridge between jobs but to end after you get new coverage.

 The COBRA plan works exactly like your employer-sponsored plan.
 It’s the same health coverage and provider network.
 The one difference is that COBRA can cost four times more than what you pay in premiums under an employer-based plan.